yeyouchuan/ye-example-site/_posts/create-markdown-portfolio-next-js.md

 export default Project;
 ```

 Similar to the `index.tsx` page, we are grabbing the list of projects again, however this time we are filtering to find the single project whose slug matches that in the dynamic page's URL.
 Then, we are defining a function called `getStaticPaths` that is another special Next.js feature to dynamically create the static paths for generated content (in this case, our Projects!).
-You can read more about that [here](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths).
+You can read more about that [in the Next.js docs](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths).

 Great!
 If you go back to the home page and click a project, you should now see it takes you to a single project page!